 There were suitable governance and management arrangements in place.
 The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six monthly basis as required by the regulations.

 Regulation 24: Admissions and contract for the provision of services

-There was a contract of care in place which detailed the services to be provided.
-However, all of the fixed costs payable by the resident were not listed in a number of the contracts as per the requirements of the regulations, i.e. rent payable.
+There was a contract of care in place which detailed the services to be provided and included details of the fees payable.